Accounting Modes

 - Jan 3 - site visit after clicking on an affiliate link and placed a $90 order

-For simplicity, let's suppose we're using an equal-weight attribution model -- where all marketing channels receive equal credit (i.e. Linear attribution model) -- so the Facebook Ad, the Google Ad, and the affiliate link get 1/3 credit for the purchase.
+For simplicity, let's suppose we're using an equal-weight attribution model where all marketing channels receive equal credit (i.e. Linear attribution model), so the Facebook Ad, the Google Ad, and the affiliate link each get 1/3 credit for the purchase.

 All revenue and transactional credit is given to Jan 3 since the order was placed on Jan 3.